-1.35 Any leasing agreement or other hire arrangement relating to the acquisition of any items of equipment or other item, shall not be entered into without reference to the Chief Finance Officer who shall ensure that the proposed method of acquisition represents the best value for money to the Council.
+1.35 Any leasing agreement or other hire arrangement relating to the acquisition of any items of equipment or other item, shall not be entered into without reference to the Corporate Director of Finance and Resources who shall ensure that the proposed method of acquisition represents the best value for money to the Council.
 The Corporate Director of Governance and Regulatory Services must also be consulted, to ensure that the terms of the contract are understood and are not disadvantageous to the Council.